brazvan168/rps/README.md

 # Rock-Paper-Scissors mini-game

-This is my personal Rock-Paper-Scissors mini-game :)
+This is a basic Rock-Paper-Scissors mini-game :)